Summerside, Prince Edward Island: Economy

 The largest single employer within the city is the Summerside Tax Centre, a Government of Canada agency which principally processes the Goods and Services Tax (GST).

-The Slemon Park business park (formerly a military airbase, CFB Summerside) hosts a concentration of several aerospace and transportation companies in former military buildings; Vector Aerospace Engine Services Atlantic (formerly Atlantic Turbines) repairs and overhauls Gas Turbine aircraft engines, Testori Americas produces interiors for aircraft and mass transit surface vehicles, and Honeywell manufactures and repairs parts for aircraft.
+The Slemon Park Business Centre hosts a concentration of several aerospace and transportation companies in former military buildings; StandardAero (formerly Vector Aerospace/Atlantic Turbines) repairs and overhauls Gas Turbine aircraft engines, Testori Americas produces interiors for aircraft and mass transit surface vehicles,Honeywell manufactures and repairs parts for aircraft, and Tronos Aviation provides aircraft leasing, maintenance and manufacturing services.

 Amalgamated Dairies Limited is based in Summerside, founded in 1953 by six dairies as a co-operative and owned by dairy producers.

 The outlying community of New Annan is home to the operations of Cavendish Farms, Prince Edward Island's largest private sector employer.
 Cavendish Farms maintains two large frozen foods processing plants in New Annan.
 Other outlying communities, such as Borden-Carleton have important employers for Summerside residents.

 Since the closure of CFB Summerside in 1990, the city has been aggressive in courting new business opportunities and has created an Economic Development Office for the purpose of encouraging investment in the city.
-CFB Summerside is now the location of the Summerside Airport.

-The Summerside area was at one time home to the world's largest concentration of Tame Silver Fox farms.
-This is highlighted at the International Fox Museum.